AmrBenSalem/Verve-Case-Study/verve_case_study.md

 #### Merging Ad categories that fall in a same "bigger" category :

 - Depending on the data (gender proportion for each category), we can merge categories in order to reduce the number of classes in the `ad_category` feature and increase the number of samples per class.
-- For example : merging Mid-range cars with luxury cars / merging Jewelry with Beauty
+- For example : merging Mid-range cars with luxury cars / merging Jewelry with Beauty.

 #### Merging App categories that fall in a same "bigger" category :